 A spokesperson for the state environmental agency says DNREC’s monitoring at the Delaware City Refinery is not expected to change once the hydrogen plant is operational.

-According to DNREC, the Delaware City monitoring station measures sulfur dioxide and PM2.5.
-PM2.5 is small particulate matter that is unhealthy to inhale.
+According to DNREC, the Delaware City monitoring station measures sulfur dioxide and PM2.5, which is small particulate matter that is unhealthy to inhale.